rhoai-mlops/lab-instructions/docs/3-from-studio-to-stage/2-app-of-apps.md

     ⛷️ <b>NOTE</b> ⛷️ - It may wait for you to enter your credentials on the screen.
   </p>

+4. This `appset-toolings.yaml` file refers to the `toolings` folder which is where we store all the definitions of things we'll need for out countinuous training pipelines.
+The definitions for things like Minio, Tekton pipeline, Feast etc will all live in here eventually, but let's start small with only two objects for now.
+Under the `toolings` folder, you'll notice two subfolder.
+One is `bootstap` for boostrapping the cluster with some namespaces and permissions.
+And another one is `minio`, so that we actually have the storage and environment definitions in Git.
+Because as we said, this is GitOps, our desired state has to be stored in ✨Git✨.

+  All we need to do is create the ApplicationSet object, and then Argo CD will take care of the rest.

+    ```bash
+      oc apply -f /opt/app-root/src/mlops-gitops/appset-toolings.yaml -n <USER_NAME>-mlops
+    ```

 6. In order for Argo CD to sync the changes from our git repository, we need to provide access to it.
 We'll deploy a secret to cluster, for now *not done as code* but in an upcoming section we'll tackle the secret as code and store it encrypted in Git.
 In your terminal create the Secret in your environment: